aldebaro/ufpa-face-detection/akSimpleImageDetector/readme.md

-myFaceDetector.m is a very simple (and dumb) implementation of a face detector.
-It simply uses the Euclidean distance between the window under analysis and a template face image.
+myFaceDetector.m is a very simple (innacurate and inefficient) implementation of a face detector.
+It  uses the Euclidean distance between the window under analysis and a template face image.

 To run the evaluator code, execute: evaluateDetector.m